bsides190/DasBot/README.md

 # DasBot
-A very conversational and convenient chat bot that imitates a rogue computer AI.
+A bot that imitates a rogue computer AI that happens to have great conversational skills.